Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 Any amount of track familiarity contributes to familiarity scores in Performance Ratings (PRs), so your horses will benefit if they're consistently racing at the same track(s) even if it's away from home.
 Their Performance Rating (PR) may be slightly lower away from home, but they can still be quite successful in races.

 Entering races away from a horse's home track (in the same region or out of region) will reduce PR, Rest, Energy and may contribute to injury.
 There is a hidden travel preference trait which determines how well a horse travels to other regions, also affecting how much energy and rest as well as a decline in PR they will lose from racing in outside of their home tracks.
-It is even more significant if a horse is raced outside of it's home region.
+It is even more significant if a horse is raced outside of its home region.
 It also determines how well they do at home track vs. unfamiliar tracks.
 The travel trait is largely influenced by the intelligence gene.

 If your stable grows significantly, you might find yourself struggling to fit all of your horses into one region's races.
 At that point in time, consider hiring training assistants in the other region(s).
 This will allow you to split your stable in half - racing some of your horses in your original region and some in a different region.
 This does add extra expenses, so you'll only want to do this when you have a very high number of racing horses.

-It is important to note that there is a 12 month cool-down period before you can cancel assigned Training Assistants, so be sure you are assigning the Assistant to the correct track before finalising the contract!
+It is important to note that there is a 12 month cool-down period before you can cancel assigned Training Assistants, so be sure you are assigning the Assistant to the correct track before finalizing the contract!

 You'll most likely only need one jockey for your horses unless your stable grows quite large.
 However, if at any point you decide you need a second jockey (such as a steeplechase jockey), you can contract another one on the Jockey page found on the left side of your Stable.
 This page also has information about custom jockeys - which may be something you want to consider as you get a better grasp on racing.

-|Importance of Jockeys|
+|Importance of Jockeys